YoussefElbasha/ShortY/README.md

 ## Built With

-The ShortY project uses the Express.js and TypeScript for the back-end, while the front-end is built using Next.js and TypeScript.
+The ShortY project uses Express.js and TypeScript for the back-end, while the front-end is built using Next.js and TypeScript.
 The database is managed using Prisma and is hosted on MongoDB.

 ## Authors